JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/docs/MCP-EXTENSION-SUCCESS-SUMMARY.md

 ## 🎯 Achievement

-Successfully loaded Agent Mesh MCP extension in Goose containers with all 4 tools available:
+Successfully loaded Agent Mesh MCP extension in goose containers with all 4 tools available:

 1. ✅ `agentmesh__send_task` - Send tasks to other agents
 2. ✅ `agentmesh__request_approval` - Request approvals from roles